DeadTomGC/rotate/README.md

-This is a simple demo using pyro that relies on he irobotcreate
+This is a simple demo using pyro that relies on the irobotcreate

 The primary files to edit here are rotate.py, KinectMonitor.py and IPC.py